My friends and colleagues chuckled incredulously when I told them I was “pretiring” at the tender, naive age of 27.

-Like many retirees, the first thing I did after pretiring was travel.
+Like many real retirees, the first thing I did after pretiring was travel.

 And, let me tell you, traveling when you’re pretired is the best.

-By the end, my mind felt like a computer that had been factory reset.
+By the end, I was traveled-out.
+And my mind felt like a computer that had been factory reset.
 The junk had been cleaned out and I never felt fresher.

-With nothing but time on my hands, I got around to things that I “didn’t have time for” during my working days:
+With nothing but time on my hands, I got around to things that I “was too busy for” during my working days:

 Putting My Money to Work

-I could have 50% to 100% more savings today had I put my money to work for me starting from my first paycheck.
+I could have about twice as many savings today had I put my money to work for me starting from my first paycheck.

 But better late than never.
 Pretirement gave me the time to get my financial act together.
-I wasn’t working so my money had to work extra hard for me.
+I wasn’t working so my money had to work extra hard.

 Embracing the Simple Life

-Being tight with my money (friends would say “cheap”) allowed me to pretire in the first place, but I had to tighten up a couple more notches to keep my pretirment going indefinitely.
+Being tight with my money (my friends would say “cheap”) allowed me to pretire in the first place, but I had to clench up a couple more notches to keep my pretirement going indefinitely.